TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     string

 :aspect:`Description`
-    Alternative label for "Default" when language labels are shown in the interface.
+    Alternate label for "Default" when language labels are shown in the interface.

     Overrides the same property from :ref:`mod.SHARED <pageTsConfigSharedDefaultLanguageLabel>` if set.

 .. warning::

    Note that this option has largely been superseded by site configuration since **TYPO3 10** and will only work in the Backend for a "NullSite".
-For instance a global sysfolder in the page tree without an attached site configuration.
+For instance, a global sysfolder in the page tree without an attached site configuration.
 Once a page tree has a site configuration, the default language label is set from the site configuration's language settings and this option will have no effect at all.